What makes you optimistic now, in the past, for the future?

-In this session we explore and expand on the challenges with optimism and the benefits of it in our professional and personal life.
+In this session, we explore and expand on the challenges with optimism and the benefits of it in our professional and personal life.
 We then unwrap the 4 stages of optimism and how we can move from pessimism to optimism.
-The “6 Keys” to bring optimism into the workplace are then workshopped and individually, then as a group, we work through the G.I.F.T process to unwrap and share each individuals story and experience of optimism and what has been learnt.
+The “6 Keys” to bring optimism into the workplace are workshopped, and individually, then as a group, we work through the G.I.F.T process to unwrap and share each individual’s story and experience of optimism and what has been learnt.

-In this session we explore the three operating zones of courage to go from our safe zone to our stretch zone.
-We workshop the 6 keys of building this gift.
-Individually and as a group we unpack the process to share our gift of courage with the wider group and how to apply the lessons learnt.
+In this session, we explore the three operating zones of courage to go from our safe zone to our stretch zone.
+We workshop the 6 keys to building this gift.
+Individually and as a group, we unpack the process to share our gift of courage with the wider group and how to apply the lessons learnt.

 Resilience is the strength of spirit to recover from adversity.
 It enables us to find hope and the courage to continue, even when faced with tragedy or negative circumstances.
 Resilience isn’t a trait but, instead, a result of tapping into internal and external skills and resources.

-Gratitude is the glue that can fortify relationships and serve as a backbone to human society.
+Gratitude is the glue that can fortify relationships and serve as the backbone of human society.
 Organisations that practise gratitude regularly by creating activities and forums to share see people who are more generous, kind and wanting to build strong relationships.
 We need to ‘feel into’ gratitude – something often missed in today’s busy world.
-The pace at which we live, and workplaces fostering a ‘performance culture’, can stifle the Gift of Gratitude.
+The pace at which we live and workplaces fostering a ‘performance culture’ can stifle the Gift of Gratitude.

-In this session we explore state and trait curiosity and the importance of it in the workplace to spark creativity, innovation and future thinking.
-We break down the 3 steps to curiosity to shift from observation, to provocation and then to exploration.
-We look at the keys tools and insights to embed curiosity into your everyday approach and then share our individual gift of curiosity through storytelling.
+In this session, we explore state and trait curiosity and the importance of it in the workplace to spark creativity, innovation and future thinking.
+We break down the 3 steps to curiosity to shift from observation to provocation and then to exploration.
+We look at the key tools and insights to embed curiosity into your everyday approach and then share our individual gift of curiosity through storytelling.